 - Mow grasses to keep them low (no higher than six to eight inches).

 - Stack firewood and relocate liquid propane tanks larger than 125 gallons (water capacity) at least 30 feet from the home or business.
 Create 10 feet of Zone 1 defensible space around the tank and keep vegetation cleared.
 Consider surrounding three sides with a noncombustible wall to help protect it.

 - Make sure driveways allow easy access for emergency vehicles.

 Zone 3 extends from 125 feet to the property line.

-- Cut smaller trees to thin forest, leaving the biggest and best trees.
+- Ladder fuels under taller trees should be eliminated.
+Cut smaller trees to thin forest, leaving the biggest and best trees.
 Thinning reduces fuels and the intensity of an approaching fire.

 - Have an easily accessible tool storage area with rakes, hoes, axes and shovels for use in case of fire.

 - Consider managing vegetation beyond 100 feet if the home or business is located on a steep slope.

 Once you’ve taken these key steps to protect your property against wildfire, you can ask your local fire department to come to your property and assess the area for fire mitigation.
 You can also find more information about fire safety from the National Fire Protection Association.

 As important as it is to reduce your risk of wildfires, it is also important to plan for the unexpected.
 In the event of a fire, make sure there is a wildfire evacuation plan in place: